rsa-tools/motif_databases/footprintDB/README.md

 These DNA motifs are exported from footprintDB, a database of transcription factors with annotated cis elements and binding interfaces.
-The database can also be queried interactively at https://floresta.eead.csic.es/footprintdb
+The database can also be queried interactively at https://footprintdb.eead.csic.es

-Note: motifs with weights < 1 are re-scaled to [0-100]

-Please check the [credits](https://floresta.eead.csic.es/footprintdb/index.php?credits) to cite the appropriate resources.
+Please check the [credits](https://footprintdb.eead.csic.es/index.php/index.php?credits) to cite the appropriate resources.

+Citation:
+Sebastian A, Contreras-Moreira B (2014) footprintDB: a database of transcription factors with annotated cis elements and binding interfaces.
+Bioinformatics 30, 258-65. https://doi.org/10.1093/bioinformatics/btt663